 - Even after paying rent for more than a year, you don’t own the equipment, so you’ll continue paying rent till you use the services (According to research, subscriber sticks to the ISP for 6-7 years.)
 So basically, you shall spend almost $120/year ($840 for 7 years.)

-Advantages of Buying a Modem/Router
+Advantages & Disadvantages of Buying

 - The average ROI for a good quality modem or modem/router combo is 10-12 months.
 (In 10-12 months of rental for the lease, you’ll be able to own it.)